Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Theory and Methods

-An important emphasis is that the IA amplitude is modeled as luminosity-dependent.
-Thus, when computing the cosmic shear spectrum from theory, it is necessary to assume a luminosity function parameterisation.
-Previous forecasting work using this parameterisation has fixed the luminosity function parameters to best-fit values measured from external data sets \citep{Krause_2015, srd_lsst_desc}.
+An important emphasis is that the IA amplitude is modelled as luminosity-dependent.
+Thus, when computing the cosmic shear spectrum from theory, it is necessary to assume a luminosity function parametrization.
+Previous forecasting work using this parametrization has fixed the luminosity function parameters to best-fit values measured from external data sets \citep{Krause_2015, srd_lsst_desc}.
 However, it is not clear that this is an appropriate analysis choice; we will investigate this as part of the development of our analysis framework below in Sec. \ref{sec:forecasting_setup}.